atlas-lion91/Deployment_6/README.md

 ---

-## Optimization Opportunities
+## Optimization

-> 1. **Enhance Automation with Terraform Modules**: Streamline the AWS Cloud Infrastructure setup.
+- Enhance Automation with Terraform Modules: Streamline the AWS Cloud Infrastructure setup.
-> 2. **Implement Auto Scaling Groups with ALB**: Ensure dynamic scaling based on traffic load.
+- Implement Auto Scaling Groups with ALB: Ensure dynamic scaling based on traffic load.
-> 3. **Utilize Docker for Application Deployment**: Enhance the consistency and efficiency of deployments.
+- Utilize Docker for Application Deployment: Enhance the consistency and efficiency of deployments.

 ---